Rack Middleware as Your First Line of Defence: Blocking Bot Scanners Before They Hit Rails

 These requests don't simply bounce off your application with a harmless 404.
 They penetrate deep into the Rails stack, triggering a cascade of unnecessary operations:

-• Routing exceptions as Rails tries to match /xmlrpc.php or /phpmyadmin/ against your route definitions
+• Routing noise as Rails tries to match /xmlrpc.php or /phpmyadmin/ against your route definitions, generating 404 responses

 The result?
 Error logs flooded with exceptions for paths your application never intended to serve, obscuring genuine errors that need investigation.
 Your monitoring tools count these as application errors, skewing your metrics and potentially triggering false alerts.